Chelo Alvarez-Stehle: Career

 In 2002, she became an American Translators Association certified translator (English into Spanish).
 She has worked as a translator and a copy editor to support her creative work.
 Her book translation and editing includes museum guides for the J. Paul Getty Museum and the Philadelphia Museum of Art.
 In 2005, she edited the Spanish edition of Memory and Identity: Conversations at the Dawn of a Millennium.
 Pope John Paul II, Rizzoli.

-In 2003, Canal+ (Spanish satellite broadcasting company) turned her first reportage on child trafficking in the Himalayas for Planeta Humano magazine into the documentary film Tin Girls (Niñas de Hojalata, 2003) for which Alvarez-Stehle was interviewer, assistant director and consultant.
+In 2003, Canal+ (Spanish satellite broadcasting company) turned her first reportage on child trafficking in the Himalayas for Planeta Humano magazine into the documentary film Tin Girls (Niñas de Hojalata, 2003) directed by Miguel Bardem, for which Alvarez-Stehle was interviewer, assistant director and consultant.
+At the end of the filming, Chelo Alvarez-Stehle and producer José Bustos, with the support of the NGO HimRights, created the Masala Project, a spice atelier and animal farm that provided work for survivors of trafficking and opened the doors to women who practiced prostitution and were looking for a way out.
+The professor of private international law Ángeles Lara Aguado of the University of Granada, Spain, made an analysis of the documentary “Niñas de Hojalata” in her book “Persona, tolerancia y libertad a través del cine.”

 In 2006, Alvarez-Stehle produced/directed The Power of 2, a short documentary on Cubans' thirst for inner peace, which has been distributed in over 30 countries.
 In 2009, she produced/directed Sold in America: A Modern-Day Tale of Sex Slavery, a short documentary on sex trafficking that premiered at the Montreal Human Rights Film Festival.

 In 2016 she produced, with director Tim Nackashi, the short Through The Wall, about a family divided by the Mexico-United States border.
 The film was acquired by The Guardian and by Latino Public Broadcasting for PBS Digital Studios.
 It won the award for Best Web Series at the 31st Imagen Awards as well as a Social Impact Media Award.